hasithv/hasithv.github.io/content/posts/25-05-11-chronosinductionheads/index.md

 date = 2025-05-11T10:50:18-05:00
-tags = ["Transformers", "Mechanistic Interpretability"] categories = ["Research"] draft = true plotly = true
+tags = ["Transformers", "Mechanistic Interpretability"] categories = ["Research"] draft = false
 +++

 This Summer, I expect to be working on things related to mechanistic intepretability in time series forecasting, and a model of interest was [Amazon's Chronos model](https://github.com/amazon-science/chronos-forecasting), a probabilistic time series forecasting model.
 To better understand how the model works and to get my hands dirty with some MI work, I decided to try and look for evidence of induction heads in Chronos.

+_Note: all code and data for this project can be found in the [github repository](https://github.com/hasithv/chronos_induction) [[1](https://github.com/hasithv/chronos_induction)]_

 ## Background
 To begin with, let's remind ourselves what induction heads are.
-In transformer models (if you aren't familiar with how transformer models work, refer to section 5.1 of [my report](/posts/25-05-11-chronosinductionheads/thesis.pdf) on universal approximation properties of neural networks and trasnformers), we have attention heads which take in some data of length $T$ tokens that has an embedding dimension of $d$, $X \in \mathbb{R}^{T \times d}$ and applies the following transformation to it:
+In transformer models (if you aren't familiar with how transformer models work, refer to section 5.1 of [my report](/posts/25-05-11-chronosinductionheads/thesis.pdf) [[2](/posts/25-05-11-chronosinductionheads/thesis.pdf)] on universal approximation properties of neural networks and trasnformers), we have attention heads which take in some data of length $T$ tokens that has an embedding dimension of $d$, $X \in \mathbb{R}^{T \times d}$ and applies the following transformation to it:
 $$
 \begin{align*}
 Q = XW^Q, \\